erica-prog/Lloyds_Banking_Forage_Data_Science_Customer_Churn/README.md

 After preprocessing steps—such as one-hot encoding of categorical variables, normalization of numeric features, and balancing the dataset using SMOTE—a series of machine learning algorithms were evaluated, including Logistic Regression, Decision Trees, Random Forests, Neural Networks, and XGBoost.
 The XGBoost classifier was ultimately selected for its superior performance in capturing the complex interaction patterns within the dataset.

 Model evaluation was based on multiple performance metrics including AUC-ROC, precision, recall, and F1-score.
-The best-performing model, XGBoost, achieved an AUC of 0.57—highlighting modest but informative predictive power.
+The best-performing model, **XGBoost**, achieved an **AUC of 0.57**—highlighting modest but informative predictive power.
 Feature importance analysis revealed that interaction frequency, service usage type, and resolution status were the most critical predictors of churn.

 ## Strategic Insights